DE0CH/velarium/docs/ib/ib_docs.md

 class MediaStorage(S3Boto3Storage, ABC):

     def url(self, name, parameters=None, expire=None, http_method=None):
-        # Not sure what http_method will give, so default to https in all cases (there's not many reasons to use http).
         if expire is None:
             expire = 3600
         response = generate_presigned_url(name, 600)